-- Gender (transman, transwoman, other).

-- Age (<25 and 25+ years).
+- Gender (transman, transwoman, other). - Age (<25 and 25+ years).

-- Cities and other administrative areas of epidemiologic importance.

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
 Submit the digital version of any available survey reports using the upload tool.